SerheiS/wikipedia_get_image_and_description/README.md

 # Get URL of image and its description from Wikipedia's page 🤗
 Hi!
-I created this script to get Picture of Today from Wikipedia and its description.
+I created this script to get Picture of Today and its description from Wikipedia.
 You can try it for any Wiki's page to get these data.
 If you have a questions or would like to discuss something feel free to contact me:
 Telegram: @petrolhds
 Email: chih.sereza.s@gmail.com